 Cleaning your basement air is the simplest way to maintain the air quality in this area of your home.
-And for doing that, you will have to invest in a quality air purifier.
+And To do that, you will have to invest in a quality air purifier.

 Combining these features can decrease up to 99.9 percent of harmful airborne particles.
-With these filters, an air purifier can eradicate particles up to 0.3 microns in size, and it is effective in removing musty smells and killing off germs.
+With these filters, an air purifier can eradicate particles up to 0.3 microns in size and effectively remove musty smells and kill off germs.

 You will also need to go for the proper size of your unit according to the size of your basement.
 It will ensure you don’t go for a unit that is too small or too big for your basement space.

-When a basement has an increased humidity level in the air, it also promotes mildew and mold growth.
-If you have an unfinished basement, you will notice visible signs of mildew and mold on the ceiling, walls, joists, and floors.
+When a basement has increased humidity in the air, it also promotes mildew and mold growth.
+If you have an unfinished basement, you will notice mildew and mold on the ceiling, walls, joists, and floors.

 Even in finished basements, you might not see obvious signs of mildew or mold, but you might smell them.
 It is because mildew or mold hides behind carpeting, ceiling covers, and drywall.

-A major reason basement has bad air quality is that they don’t have proper ventilation.
-As a result, the air stays trapped within your basement, and it doesn’t circulate with the cleaner air present outside.
+The basement has bad air quality because they don’t have proper ventilation.
+As a result, the air stays trapped within your basement and doesn’t circulate with the cleaner air outside.

-For improving ventilation and air quality in your basement, you can install a mechanical ventilator to bring in the fresh air from outside.
-These systems don’t need windows, and most of them are quite energy-efficient.
+To improve your basement’s ventilation and air quality, you can install a mechanical ventilator to bring in fresh air from outside.
+These systems don’t need windows, and most are quite energy-efficient.

 If there are windows in your basement, you might think about opening them to improve the overall air quality in your basement.
 But that might not always work.

 As a result, mold will start growing and draw allergen particles in.
-It pollutes the indoor air.
-So the best advice here is that you need to keep your basement windows closed if you have any.
+In addition, it pollutes the indoor air.
+So the best advice is to keep your basement windows closed if you have any.

-Just like opening any basement window, any gaps or cracks that are present around the foundation walls of your basement, doors, or windows might lead to an increase in humidity levels.
+Just like opening any basement window, any gaps or cracks around the foundation walls of your basement, doors, or windows might increase humidity levels.

 And it can result in contaminated air flowing into your basement.
-For protecting the air quality of your basement, it is best to seal up all those gaps and cracks in those areas using expanding foam or caulk.
+To protect your basement’s air quality, it is best to seal up all those gaps and cracks in those areas using expanding foam or caulk.